Robbie Moore (politician)

-Robert Peter Moore (born 28 November 1984) is a British Conservative Party politician, who has been the Member of Parliament (MP) for Keighley in West Yorkshire since the 2019 general election.
+Robert Peter Moore (born 28 November 1984) is a British Conservative Party politician, who has been the Member of Parliament (MP) for Keighley and Ilkley, formerly Keighley, in West Yorkshire since the 2019 general election.
+He has been Shadow Minister for Environment, Food and Rural Affairs since July 2024.

 Early life

-Moore grew up in a family of farmers in Lincolnshire.
 In 2007, the family set up a plastics-recycling business.
 He studied architecture at Newcastle University and rural surveying at the University College of Estate Management.
 A qualified rural chartered surveyor, he set up his own consultancy practice, Brockthorpe Consultancy.

 Political career

 Before being elected as MP for Keighley in 2019, Moore was a councillor on Alnwick Town Council and represented Alnwick on Northumberland County Council.
 He unsuccessfully contested the July 2019 by-election for Northumbria Police and Crime Commissioner, but at the general election in December, he gained the marginal seat of Keighley from the Labour incumbent, John Grogan.
+In the 2024 United Kingdom general election, he defeated Grogan again and was re-elected against the national swing.
+Moore has served as a member of the Home Affairs Select Committee and Petitions Committee since October 2024.